ezulfica/BabiesDegenFlipTX/README.md

 ## PowerBi Dashboard

-A python dashboard has been made.
+A powerbi dashboard has been made.
 You can update the data, change the graphics however you want.
 Focus on a player in particulary, etc.

 ![img_1.png](img_readme/powerbi_babies.png)